LeandroLimaPRO/tesourAO/README.md

 - Manage members on discord based on Albion information

 ### We do not charge for the application, but we need to keep the server alive.
-Please help us with a small contribution that you can determine the [💡Donate💡](https://pag.ae/7X9NE4isG)
+Please help us with a small contribution that you can determine the brasilian state: [💡Donate💡](https://pag.ae/7X9NE4isG) others nation [💡Donate💡](https://www.paypal.com/donate?business=DWG2YDSBQFBFJ&item_name=Projects+development+in+python&currency_code=BRL)
 ## Commands you have: